-- 146. Some members of the Working Party noted that China had provided a list of prohibited subsidies falling within the scope of Article 3 of the SCM Agreement and a timetable for their elimination, in Annex 5b of the Draft Protocol.
-Those members considered this list to be incomplete. - 147.
-The representative of China confirmed that it would eliminate all export subsidies, within the meaning of Article 3.1(a) of the SCM Agreement, by the time of accession, including fiscal or other financial measures referred to in Article 1 of the SCM Agreement which were contingent upon export performance.
+- 172. Some members of the Working Party noted that China had provided a list of prohibited subsidies falling within the scope of Article 3 of the SCM Agreement and a timetable for their elimination, in Annex 5b of the Draft Protocol.
+Those members considered this list to be incomplete. - 173.
+The representative of China confirmed, as provided in Section 11.3 of the Draft Protocol, that it would eliminate all export subsidies, within the meaning of Article 3.1(a) of the SCM Agreement, by the time of accession.
 To this end, China would, by accession, cease to maintain all pre-existing export subsidy programmes and, upon accession, make no further payments or disbursements, nor forego revenue or confer any other benefit, under such programmes.
 This commitment covered subsidies granted at all levels of government, including tax exemptions, reductions, deferrals or forgiveness to enterprises, which were contingent, in law or in fact, upon an obligation to export.
-The Working Party took note of this commitment.

-148. On the same basis, the representative of China confirmed that China would eliminate, upon accession, all subsidies contingent upon the use of domestic over imported goods, within the meaning of Article 3.1(b) of the SCM Agreement.
+The Working Party took note of this commitment. - 174.
+On the same basis, the representative of China confirmed that China would eliminate, upon accession, all subsidies contingent upon the use of domestic over imported goods, within the meaning of Article 3.1(b) of the SCM Agreement.
 The Working Party took note of this commitment.